 A Guide to the Essential 8 Cybersecurity Assessments

-The increasing incidence of cyber attacks targeting organisations of all sizes in all sectors has highlighted the growing need to have the right cybersecurity measures in place.
+The increasing incidence of cyber attacks by cyber criminals targeting organisations of all sizes in all sectors has highlighted the growing need to have the right cybersecurity measures in place.
 The methods behind many cyberattacks today are not new or innovative.
 Instead, the main trend is an increased rate and repetition of attacks.

-Given the growth in the rate of attacks, the primary defence strategy is to get the security basics right.
+Given the growth in the rate of attacks, the primary defence strategy is to get the IT security basics right.
 We base our assessments on the principals of the Essential 8 which are outlined by the Australian Cyber Security Centre (ACSC), making it a good foundation point for every organisation to commence assessing its security posture.

 What is the Essential 8?